Simple Pineapple Chow Recipe

 • Peel pineapple.
 Cut into bite-sized chunks.

-• Grind or blend the chadon beni, garlic and pepper.
+• Grind the chadon beni, garlic, and pepper.

 • Toss to mix.